Shirajuki/shirajuki.github.io/src/routes/blog/rsxc.md

 title: 'River Security Xmas Challenge (RSXC2021)'
 date: '2021-12-26'
 category: 'writeup'
+description: "Here is my write-up of the challenges of the company River Security's capture the flag advent calendar, River Security Xmas Challenge (RSXC), for 2021."
 tags:
   - 'rsxc'
   - 'ctf'
 ---

-Here is Shirajuki's write-up of the challenges of the company River Security's capture the flag advent calendar for 2021, RSXC.
+Here is my write-up of the challenges of the company River Security's capture the flag advent calendar for 2021, RSXC.

 ## [DAY 1] The search